Code-Institute-Submissions/milestone1_poolkv99/README.md

 ## Features
 - On all pages there is a clear and obvious menu for the three pages.
+- A navigation menu, which changes to a hamburger menu on smaller screens
+- When you have the hamburger menu on smaller screens, you get a dropdown menu when clicking the hamburger icon
 - On all pages there is a seperate footer.
 - In the footer there is a newsletter signup possibility.
 - In the footer there are social network links.